 But where does this fashion appear from?
 What drives handmade gemstone jewelry to be the most popular out of the rest?
 What is the importance of birthstone jewelry throughout the eons?

-Articles of jewelry dating back to more than 115,000 years ago have been discovered in a cave along the southeast coast of Spain called Cueva de Los Aviones, while in Kenya, discoveries of 40,000year-old jewelry are known to have been made.
+Articles of handmade gemstone jewelry dating back to more than 115,000 years ago have been discovered in a cave along the southeast coast of Spain called Cueva de Los Aviones, while in Kenya, discoveries of 40,000 year-old jewelry are known to have been made.
 But established jewelry begins to appear in earnest around the rise of Ancient Egypt.